bloch-code/aws-bootcamp-cruddur-2023/journal/week5.md

 Good lesson about state and stateless classes and that the second ones simplyfy testing as you only need to worry about I/O.
 Another thing to remember is that our Cognito user id is called sub and also it is our uuid in our DBs.

+I created a script to list users from cognito.
+This will help us access user id and dislay messages acordignaly. list_users_in_cognito